New Mum’s, those with a weak core, diastasis or pelvic floor issues

-My favourite quote is “we can’t build a house on sand – if the foundation is weak then it will have problems”.
+My favourite quote is “we wouldn’t build a house on sand – if the foundations are weak then there will be problems”.
 This is so apt to ANYONE who is starting to exercise or take it harder.
 If you are weak from within your deep core, then you are much more prone to do more damage in the long run.
 Remember, it is not necessarily NOW that the impact happens, it is later!

 New Mums and getting back to strength/fitness

 Most wait till their 6-week check before thinking about exercising after having a child.
 Some of you who were full time runners or gym goers sometimes don’t even wait till 6 weeks!!

 The ideal time to just start GENTLE exercise is to wait till you are 6 weeks post a vaginal delivery (though of course depending on how it went) or 10 weeks post a C-section delivery.
 To go back to more advanced exercise – though you may feel ok, I really would wait until you are at least 5 or 6 months to take it up to the next level ie running, HITT, climbing etc Again ONLY if you are strong from within.